striderr1o1/striderrweb/_posts/2025-10-4-sample-markdown.md

 ## How I built it:
 I started off by creating an ingestion pipeline.
 For context, we need to ingest documents to store in the vector database to perform Retrieval-Augmented Generation (RAG).
 For this project, I used ChromaDB.

-First you need to create a .env file and fill it with the API keys:
+First we need to create a .env file and fill it with the API keys:
 ```
 GROQ_API_KEY=""
 OLLAMA_EMBEDDING_MODEL="mxbai-embed-large:latest"